A Dynamical Proof of the Prime Number Theorem: Introduction

 But since $\frac{p_1 p_2}{p} \approx 1$, we know that

 Putting everything together we conclude that

 This implies the prime number theorem.

 Thus, the main difficulty in the proof is finding primes $p$, $p_1$ and $p_2$ lying outside some exceptional set for which $\frac{p_1p_2}{p} \approx 1$.
 We give a quick sketch of the argument.
-The Selberg symmetry formula roughly tells us that, even if we do not know how many primes there are at a certain scale (say in the interval from $x$ to $x(1+\e)$) and we do not know how many semiprimes (products of two primes) there are at that scale, the weighted sum of the number of primes and semiprimes is as we would expect.
+The Selberg symmetry formula (Theorem \ref{SelbergSymmetryFormula}) roughly tells us that, even if we do not know how many primes there are at a certain scale (say in the interval from $x$ to $x(1+\e)$) and we do not know how many semiprimes (products of two primes) there are at that scale, the weighted sum of the number of primes and semiprimes is as we would expect.
 In particular, if there are no semiprimes between $x$ and $x(1+\e)$ there are twice as many primes as one would expect (meaning $2 \cdot \e \frac{x}{\log x}$ many primes).
 Let $x$ be a large number.
 If there are both primes and semiprimes between $x$ and $x(1+\e)$ then we can find $p$, $p_1$ and $p_2$ such that $\frac{p_1p_2}{p} \approx 1 + O(\e)$ and we are done.
 Thus, assume that there are either only primes or only semiprimes in the interval $[x, x(1+\e)]$.
 For the sake of our exposition, we will assume there are only primes between $x$ and $x(1+\e)$.
 By the Selberg symmetry formula, there are twice as many primes in this interval as expected.
 Now if there is a semiprime $p_1 p_2$ in the interval $[x(1+\e), x(1+\e)^2]$ then picking any prime $p$ in the interval $[x, x(1+\e)]$ we conclude that there exists $p$, $p_1$ and $p_2$ such that $\frac{p_1p_2}{p} \approx 1 + O(\e)$.
 Thus, either we win (and the prime number theorem is true) or there are again twice as many primes in the interval $[x(1+\e), x(1+\e)^2]$ as one would expect.
 Running this argument again shows that there are again only primes and no semiprimes in the interval $[x(1+\e)^2, x(1+\e)^3]$.
 Iterating this argument using the connectedness of the interval, we find large intervals $[x, 100x]$ where there are twice as many primes as predicted by the prime number theorem.
-But this contradicts Erd\"os' version of Chebyshev's theorem that the number of primes less than $x$ is at most $\log 4 \frac{x}{\log x}$ because $\log 4 < 2$.
+But this contradicts Chebyshev's theorem: Chebyshev's theorem gives a lower bound on the number of primes, which in turn gives a lower bound on the number of semiprimes; alternately, we remark that one could use Erd\"os's version of Chebyshev's theorem that the number of primes less than $x$ is at most $\log 4 \frac{x}{\log x}$ and because $\log 4 < 2$ this gives a contradiction.
 This completes the proof.